-At the time that this terrace house was constructed Urry lived close by in Tribune Street and it is likely he constructed the building himself.
+At the time that these houses were constructed Urry lived close by in Tribune Street and it is likely that he built them himself.
 Urry died in June 1903 and the trustees of his property commissioned the Queen Street auctioneer G.H.
 Blocksidge to sell the estate.
-On Saturday 4 June 1904 the building was opened for inspection and George Randall, a wealthy entrepreneur of South Brisbane purchased the four subdivisions containing the two detached houses, three attached dwellings and shop for £675.
+On Saturday 4 June 1904 the houses were opened for inspection and George Randall, a wealthy entrepreneur of South Brisbane purchased the four subdivisions containing the two detached houses, three attached dwellings and shop for £675.
 An estate map advertising the properties prior to their sale shows that each detached house contained seven rooms and the attached terrace house comprised two dwellings of three and one dwelling of four rooms.

 The nature of residents after Randall bought the dwellings followed the same pattern as before.
 Randall retained his rental investment for 65 years until 1969 when the property was sold.
-It has since been sold a number of times and remains a rental property to this day.
+No. 176 remains in use as a rental property, while 178 appears to be currently owner occupied.